HCL-TECH-SOFTWARE/appscan-codesweep-action/README.md

 # Join the community
 Use the [CodeSweep](https://join.slack.com/t/codesweep/shared_invite/zt-dc1o7zkn-pdMjJCFDTuRJP7mOUqEnKw) slack channel to report any feedback or ask general questions about the HCL AppScan CodeSweep action.

+# Troubleshooting
+- **Problem:** The security scan runs, but no checkruns or annotations are created for the security issues that are found.
+The workflow log contains the error: ***Error: Failed creating checkrun: HttpError: Resource not accessible by integration***

+   This error indicates that the workflow does not have write permission to the repository, so CodeSweep is unable to create the checkruns and annotations.
+To fix this, go to Settings -> Actions -> General and set ***Workflow permissions*** to ***Read and write permissions***.